 For example, your incoming data may look like this:

-Now, let's look at various ways to model this data.
+Now you can look at various ways to model this data: